TNTurnerLab/fitDNM/README.md

 For fitDNM to run it is essential the correct paths are mounted in docker image.
 To determine the correct path please run `pwd` in the top level `fitDNM` directory to get the path.
 Then in both the `/home/user/fitDNM_code:/fitDNM_code` and `/home/user/input_data:/input_data` replace the the lefthand side out the semicolon with the output from `pwd`.
 This should be done regardless of wether or not you are using an LSF server.

 __Running on user files__
-To run on user files, please place your variant file in the `variants` direcotry and your input bedfile into the `input_regions` directory and change the config file to point to these files.
+To run on user files, please place your variant file in the `variants` directory and your input bedfile into the `input_regions` directory and change the config file to point to these files.

+__Wrapper script:__ we also provide an example of a wrapper script that could be used on an LSF sever after updating the config file to point to all files needed except for the bedfile.
+The idea of this script is that it makes it easier to analyze different bed files  using the same set of variants by using `-f` instead of having to change the config file each time.
+To use this script first change the memory and cpu usage to the desired setting and update the paths and then run:
+`bash run_fitDNM.sh -f /path/to/bed/file`
+it will then create a directory for the run execution of the job and when finished contain all necessary output plus a copy of the bed file

 ## Pipeline overview: